26 February 2019 0

-It’s easy to think that, if we don’t work in mental health (or with mental health clients), that mental health media portrayals are beyond our remit.
+It’s easy to think that, if we don’t work in mental health (or with clients in the field), that media portrayals of these issues are beyond our remit.
 However, there are two key reasons why a basic understanding of responsible mental health reporting is paramount.

-Secondly, mental health problems are often used as descriptors in non-mental health stories and conversations.
-So it’s possible to use mental health stigma even if we’re not setting out to write on the topic.
+Secondly, mental health problems are often mis-used as descriptors in stories and conversations.
+So it’s possible to use stigma even if we’re not setting out to write on the topic.

-heard anyone say, ‘God, she’s so tachycardic’ as a way to describe somebody’s
+Have you ever heard anyone say, ‘God, she’s so tachycardic’ as a way to describe somebody’s personality?

-health, it’s sadly still a part of today’s society to sometimes describe people
+Yet with mental health, it’s sadly still a part of today’s society to sometimes describe people as a diagnosable problem.

-being aware of mental health media best practice – even if you’re not working
+So it’s worth being aware of media best practice – even if you’re not working in the sector.

 In 2017. activist and writer, Natasha Devon, launched the Mental Health Media Charter – a set of commitments that anyone working in media or PR can sign up to and ensure that mental health portrayals are responsibly communicated.